visionxiang/Mini-UAV-RS-Survey/README.md

 Specifically, this paper is devoted to present:
 - The main challenges and key technologies of remote-sensing data processing based on UAVs are discussed and summarized.
 - A systematic survey of data processing technologies, categorized into eight different themes.
-In each section, we provide a critical overview of the state-of-the-art, illustrations, current challenges and possible future works;
+In each section, we provide a critical overview of the state-of-the-art, illustrations, current challenges, and possible future works;
 - A detailed overview of recent potential applications of UAVs in remote sensing;
 - A discussion of the future directions and challenges of UAV-RS from the point of view of platform and technology.